 - Email updates from the IOCDF (with opt-out available)

-- Reduced registration fee for the Annual OCD Conference, including access to professional networking opportunities with leading OCD experts (see below)
+- Reduced registration fee at IOCDF conference, such as the Annual OCD Conference and Online OCD Conference, including access to professional networking opportunities with leading OCD experts (see below)

 - Eligibility for Research Poster Travel Awards and Scholarships when presenting research findings at the Annual OCD Conference (see below)

 Find Education and Training Programs with an Emphasis on OCD

 It is often hard to navigate the world of mental health education and training programs, especially when one wants to specialize in the treatment of OCD and related disorders.
 Since these programs involve such specialized therapy training, we have compiled a list of education and training programs with an emphasis on OCD and/or related disorders for students and trainees in the field.